meri98-dev/teachaway/README.md

 10. Save this and open Run.
 Enter the following path C:\Windows\System32\drivers\etc
 11. Open file hosts with Notepad
-12. Enter the IP adress and the host name (they should be seperated at lease by one space) for example -  127.0.0.1	local.teachaway.com
+12. Enter the IP adress and the host name.
+Each entry should be kept on an individual line.
+    The IP address should be placed in the first column followed by the corresponding host name.
+    The IP address and the host name should be separated by at least one space.
+    Exp:    127.0.0.1	local.teachaway.com
 13. Save this file.
 If it cannot be saved you should run the file as administrator before making this change.
 14. Restart the computer